 Cactus growing cant be rushed.
 Slow and steady wins the race.
 So, any sizeable cactus plant that you purchase will have years, if not decades, of sunshine behind it.
 Heres a brief description of some of the most popular beasts of the cacti world:

-The famous golden barrel or mother-in-laws cushion!
+The famous golden barrel or mother-in-laws cushion (above).
 You really wouldnt want her to sit on this big, spikey mound.
 The examples generally offered for sale measure around 30cms across and can cost around £100 or so.
 All Echinopsis-type have a spherical form and they are often called sea-urchin or hedgehog cacti.

-These succulents are not strictly cacti, but they form various groups of the most iconic cowboy or candelabrum style plants that appear on tee shirts and, well, just about everywhere.
+Euphorbia eritrea, lactea and acruensis are not strictly cacti, but they form various groups of the most iconic cowboy or candelabrum style plants that appear on tee shirts and, well, just about everywhere.
 These handsome and stately giants can easily grow to two metres tall, given a robust-enough pot and appropriate amount of sunshine.
 Theyre a plant that needs a tall ceiling: a giant statement for the brave!
 Expect to pay anything from £20 through to £500, depending on the size.
 Theres also a rather striking Euphorbia ingens White which has a ghostly form.

-Then theres Opuntia, with their flat pads and tremendous prickles.
+Lots of people are in love with Opuntia, with their flat pads and tremendous prickles.
 These are known as the prickly pears and their fruit is edible.
 Native to North America, it has large, paeony-type flowers during the season.